cogdog/splotbox/README.md

 * Go to Appearances, and change the theme to any other theme, then change it back to S_LOTbox.
 There are some things the theme does on activation that can clear some issues.
 * Go to the SPLOTbox Options and click **Save** as new option values may need a reset.
 * If all that fails, [report an issue](https://github.com/cogdog/splotbox/issues) with as much detail that describes the situation.

+## Setting Up a New SPLOTbox site

+(1) Create a fresh new Wordpress site.

+(2) Install the [Garfunkel theme](https://wordpress.org/themes/garfunkel) from the Wordpress Dashboard (I'll gamble that you know how to install themes, search on `Fukasawa` from Appearances -- Themes.
+It does not need to be activated, it just needs to be present.

+(3) Install the SPLOTbox theme via one of the methods described above.

+(4) Activate SPLOTbox as the site's theme.

+(5) You might want to set up in advance some Wordpress Categories for your items; in the options you will choose one as default (and for the love of all that is holy, *change the name of the Uncategorized category*!

+Next, you should configure the options.

 ## Setting Up The Site Via SPLOTbox options